 Anastasios Yfantis, social worker at MdM-GR said, “This visit is very important as it provides the children with a different setting and a chance to get away from their troubles and burdens.”
 MdM-GR operate a shelter for vulnerable groups such as the visiting children, with one of the organization’s most important aims being family re-unification, Mr. Yfantis said.

 The organization also has a long-standing friendship and collaboration with the Greek Council for Refugees, whose representative that day was Pierce 2000 graduate Marios Kotetsis.
 Now a social worker, Mr. Kotetsis said with a smile on his face that he felt very emotional to be back in his old school, adding, “I feel that you’ve really welcomed all of us here today!”

 During this carefree day, a couple of things stood out.
-Firstly, we should all take lessons from children- they see no race, no creed, and no borders, physical or otherwise; they’re happy to share, laugh and play.
-Secondly, there are many, many people working hard behind the scenes to help refugees, and make at least some parts of their on-going journey filled with safety, warmth, kindness, and a splash of color.
+Firstly, we should all take lessons from children – they see no race, no creed, and no borders, physical or otherwise; they’re happy to share, laugh and play.
+Secondly, there are many, many people working hard behind the scenes to help refugees, and to make sure that at least some parts of their on-going journey are filled with safety, warmth, kindness, and a splash of color.

-The third and last thing that stood out was how incredibly proud ou students made us, taking excellent care of their guests- whether by lifting up little ones on their shoulders so that they can reach the basketball hoop, or taking them by the hand to show them around.
+The third and last thing that stood out was how incredibly proud our students made us, taking excellent care of their guests – whether by lifting up little ones on their shoulders so that they can reach the basketball hoop, or taking them by the hand to show them around.

-When asked about how his day was, G., a 14-year old student said, “Today was really nice, seeing the children smile made us all twice as happy!
-After seeing their artwork- it was upsetting, and I understood what they’ve been through, so I wanted to make this day as special as possible for them.”
+When asked about how his day was, 14-year old Pierce student G. said, “Today was really nice, seeing the children smile made us all twice as happy!
+After seeing their artwork… it was upsetting, and I understood what they’ve been through, so I wanted to make this day as special as possible for them.”